Walleye Capital LLC Has $366,000 Stock Position in BlackRock Enhanced International Dividend Trust (NYSE:BGY)

-Walleye Capital LLC increased its position in BlackRock Enhanced International Dividend Trust (NYSE:BGY) by 123.4% in the first quarter, according to its most recent 13F filing with the SEC.
-The firm owned 60,229 shares of the investment management company’s stock after purchasing an additional 33,268 shares during the period.
-Walleye Capital LLC’s holdings in BlackRock Enhanced International Dividend Trust were worth $366,000 at the end of the most recent reporting period.
+Walleye Capital LLC raised its holdings in shares of BlackRock Enhanced International Dividend Trust (NYSE:BGY) by 123.4% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 60,229 shares of the investment management company’s stock after buying an additional 33,268 shares during the quarter.
+Walleye Capital LLC’s holdings in BlackRock Enhanced International Dividend Trust were worth $366,000 as of its most recent SEC filing.

 BlackRock Enhanced International Dividend Trust is a closed ended equity mutual fund launched by BlackRock, Inc The fund is co-managed by BlackRock Advisors, LLC and BlackRock International Limited.
 It invests in public equity markets across the globe excluding the United States.
 The fund seeks to invest in stocks of companies operating across diversified sectors.